 The numbers seem to speak for themselves: A 2019 report by the Global Commission on Adaptation concluded that investing $1.8trn globally from 2020 to 2030 could generate $7.1trn in total net benefits.
 But currently, only a fraction of this amount is deployed.
 The United Nations Environment Programme Finance Initiative has identified three main barriers that hinder such investments being scaled up:

 The Landscape Resilience Fund aims to close these three gaps.
-It supports the most vulnerable people in the land-use space to effectively adapt to climate change by providing knowledge to and investing in small and medium enterprises (SMEs) that target adaptation and resilience through sustainable agriculture.
-The fund accompanies SMEs on their pathway to financial profitability through an approach of three funding windows: pre-investment funding builds investment-readiness for SMEs; a landscape window connects local stakeholders and their projects, identifies opportunities in value chains, and mitigates social and environmental risks; implementation investment provides revolving soft loans to scale effective business models.
+It supports the most vulnerable people in rural landscapes to effectively adapt to climate change by providing knowledge to and investing in small and medium enterprises (SMEs) that target adaptation and resilience through sustainable land management.
+The fund accompanies SMEs on their pathway to financial profitability through an approach of three funding windows: a landscape window connects local stakeholders and their projects, identifies opportunities in value chains, and mitigates social and environmental risks; pre-investment funding builds investment-readiness for SMEs; soft loans to SMEs help scale effective adaptation business models.

 South Pole has submitted the project "Investing in Climate Resilience for the Landscape Resilience Fund" to the Global Environmental Facility under its Challenge Program for Adaptation Innovation.
 By publicly sharing the project's Stakeholder Engagement Plan, South Pole seeks to receive feedback from any interested stakeholders.

 If you have any concerns, recommendations or suggestions on how to improve our Stakeholder Engagement Plan, please send us an email to firstname.lastname@example.org with the subject Stakeholder Engagement Plan for the LRF GEF Project.

 This document will be available for 30 days starting 29 April 2021.